aterlo/python-asyncio-kubernetes-template/README.md

 This repository has two goals:
 - Provide a complete example, and later short tutorial, on how to run a Python Asyncio based application on Kubernetes / Google Container Engine.
-- Document my current understand of how best to structure the basics of a Python Asyncio application for use with Kubernetes.
+- Document my current understanding of how best to structure the basics of a Python Asyncio application for use with Kubernetes.
 Specifically this refers to things like handling the shut down (SIGTERM) signal.
 It took me a while to figure this out so hopefully this example will save others time.